 The viewing location was a cement patio built on a hill that overlooked a grass clearing below.
 The grass was edged by trees that lead into thick bush in every direction.
 A bright spotlight was aimed at the center of the clearing where they would put the food.
 The spotlight occasionally illuminated the eyes of the predators that had gathered.
 More and more sounds came from the bush; moaning and scrambling.
 I couldn't actually see anything but I could hear them and the instinct that I use in Africa like nowhere else told me there were many species of animals out there watching me watch them.
 It was mesmerizing; making the hair on my arms stand at attention; every sense I had was being tested like a life saving decision could be right around the corner.

-I arrived a bit early.
+I had arrived a bit early.
 The only other person on the patio worked for the lodge.
-I asked him who actually took the food down there.
-He said he did.
+I asked him who took the food down there.
+He said that he did.
 "Jobs are hard to come by in Kenya," he joked.
 More people and more animals gathered as time drew near.
 Then two men emerged from below.
 The small crowd hushed; everyone got lined up on the edge of the patio for prime viewing.
 The men walked towards the center of the clearing carrying a bucket.
 I was intrigued by the fact that one had pinned a red cloth around him.
 The animals of this area have a great respect for the Maasai people who wear red.
-I don't think this guy was a Maasai but this was his defense, so to speak, against the animals gathered for this feast.
+I don't think these guys were Maasai but this was their defense, so to speak, against the animals gathered for this feast.